-But what exactly does “Critical Reading” entail, and how can you use it to get an A1 for the H1 General Paper, come this December?
+But what exactly does “Critical Reading” entail, and how can you use it to ace the H1 General Paper, coming November?
 We’ll explore this concept in this article.

 Firstly, what is Critical Reading?